frederikvig/nyum/_recipes/julekake.md

 * `200 g` raisins
 * `1` egg for brushing

-> Place everything except the butter, second egg and raisins in the kitchen machine with the dough hook on medium for 10 minutes.
+> Place everything except the butter, second egg and raisins in a stand mixer with the dough hook on low (speed 2 on KitchenAid) for 10 minutes.

 ---